Sancires/WildRTPForked/README.md

 ## Features

-- Random teleportation in Overworld & End
+- Random teleportation in Overworld & Nether & End
 - Only teleport on surface & safe areas
 - Adjustable maximum and minimum X and Z coordinates
+- Circle & Square Algorithm
 - Cooldown system
 - Cancel on move
 - Titles